E-bike agents: Large Language Model-Driven E-Bike Accident Analysis and Severity Prediction: Related work

+This section presents a taxonomy of e-bike safety investigations, categorized by various targeted viewpoints such as aspects related to human behavior, technical limitations of e-bikes themselves, and the surrounding infrastructure.
 In-depth studies have been conducted to explore the influence of various human factors, such as age, gender, riding habits, and the type of e-bike used, on the incidence of accidents.
 These investigations underscore the crucial role human factors play in e-bike accidents.
 For example, a significant proportion of e-bike accidents involve individuals between 40 and 65 years of age, as shown by the study conducted by \citep{WEBER201447}.
 With respect to gender, data from a survey involving 685 e-bike users in Denmark reveal that being female is negatively correlated with perceived safety \citep{HAUSTEIN2016386}.
 Furthermore, the use of cell phones while walking or riding significantly increases the risk of road injuries \citep{Ren2021}.
 Another research direction seeks to classify e-bikers into distinct categories to examine their impact on e-bike safety, noting that various groups may demonstrate different behaviors.
 In particular, people tend to favor the e-bike in rural regions over urban ones \citep{Hu2021}.
 This geographical variation is attributed to disparities in infrastructure, regulatory frameworks, and cultural practices \citep{Hu2021, CherryFishman2021}.
 Therefore, taking into account these regional contexts is vital for a comprehensive understanding of the safety implications at the global level.
 Research on methods to incentivize e-bike users to improve their safety by modifying their riding behavior is essential.
 Public awareness campaigns and bike safety education are key strategies in this regard.
 A study assessed the effect of a national helmet promotion campaign in China aimed at riders on motorcycles and electric bikes.
 The results showed a general increase in helmet use \citep{Ning2022HelmetCampaign}; however, correct helmet wear practices decreased.
 The study recommends revising the campaign to incorporate education along with legislative measures to ensure proper helmet usage.
+In addition to the influence of human factors, the occurrence of accidents can often be traced back to the technical limitations inherent in e-bikes, rather than their operators.
+One notable issue is the quality of batteries or chargers, which are often cited as primary causes of incidents such as ignition, explosions, or sparking.
+These technical failures present significant hazards, including fire, explosion, and burn risks to users \citep{Lei2014}.
+Another critical factor in e-bike accidents is the condition and integrity of the tires.
+Approximately 200 million tires have been reported to be ineffectively discarded each year due to failures predominantly caused by punctures \citep{JaffersonSharma2021}.
+Moreover, the braking system is crucial in maintaining the safety of electric bikes, and the braking mechanisms on electric bikes require even more attention than those on traditional bicycles \citep{Huertas-Leyva2019}.
+The impact of infrastructure on safety cannot also be overstated.
+The dimensions of the paths and lanes are vital infrastructural elements that affect the safety of the e-bike.
+Research indicates that as the width of the paths increases and the surfaces become smoother and flatter, traffic conflicts, including those involving e-bikes, diminish \citep{Chen2010TrafficConflict}.
+Furthermore, comparing the risk profiles of e-bikes with those of other transportation methods offers a valuable context to understand e-bike safety.
+E-bikes tend to have injury severity profiles that align more closely with those of bicycles, rather than with motorcycles \citep{Verstappen2021, QianShi2023}.While these comparative studies offer valuable insights into how e-bike injuries differ from those involving other two-wheelers, they are generally constrained by the use of single-source structured datasets, such as hospital records or national crash reports.
+These sources often lack rich contextual information—such as detailed incident narratives or environmental factors—that could illuminate underlying risk mechanisms.
+In addition, inconsistencies in variable definitions, such as how injury severity or incident causes are classified, limit comparability across studies.
+These challenges highlight the need for more comprehensive and standardized approaches to understanding the differential safety risks associated with e-bikes and traditional bicycles.